The big wet is bringing challenges and the promise of new life

 We've been working closely with scientists to map the habitat, learn about Night Parrots, and put conservation planning in place to increase the bird’s chances of survival.

-Dr Steve Murphy and his team captured more than 100,000 hours of sound data to better understand habitat use and aspects of breeding biology.
-This information is vital for to help us protect Night Parrots from feral animals, wildfire and grazing pressure from cattle and kangaroos.
+Ecologists and researchers have captured more than 500,000 hours of sound data to better understand habitat use and aspects of breeding biology for this nocturnal bird.
+This information has been vital to help us protect Night Parrots from feral animals, wildfire and grazing pressure from cattle.

 Pullen Pullen Reserve is located in a bioregion that’s under-represented in the National Reserve System.
 The region is home to other endangered and vulnerable birds such as the Plains-wanderer (critically endangered) and Grey Falcon.